 The question many are now asking is; to what extent will the worsening UK skills gap hold the country back and what can be done to solve it?

 In our latest white paper, The UK Skills Crisis, 2022, we not only delve into these issues further but also outline the fundamental challenges surrounding this topic and identify the core means of solving it.
-Read on for a taste of the latest Questionmark white paper below.
+Read on for a taste of the latest Questionmark report below.

 What are the modern skill gaps among UK workers?